R-Wilkes/SecureTree/README.md

 # Passwords

-Passwords are can be defined in this script, but will most likely be change when in comp <br>
+Passwords are defined in this script, but will most likely change when in comp <br>

 NOTE: Your not gonna find the passwords in this script, the passwords can be found [Here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)  <br>